mponcet/devwrap/README.md

 # devwrap

 A Rust tool that automatically launches a Bubblewrap (bwrap) sandbox when you enter a project directory.
 It detects project types (Rust, Node.js, etc) by marker files (`Cargo.toml`, `package.json`) and applies appropriate sandbox configurations with necessary development environment bindings.
+Many tools are handled in the sandbox (Bash, Crush, Git, Neovim, SSH, etc).

 ## Install